dwyl/process-handbook/Finances/end-of-tax-year.md

   * Check `NIC Payable` in _Account Transactions_ and `P32` matches the sum of the NIC columns (`EE NIC` & `ER NIC`) in `Gross to net`
   * Check the `Grand Total` from the _P32 Summary_ (very bottom right) matches the sum of `PAYE total` and `NIC Payable` (from the previous two steps)
   * Check the `Net Pay` amount in _Gross to Net_ matches `Wages Payable` in _Account transactions_
+  * Congratulations!
+You've just completed all the early checks - now you can process payroll as usual

+### After running the years finall payroll...
 * [ ] If anyone's tax codes need to change, HMRC will have sent you a formal letter explaining this - look out for form P9T/P9X.
 Add the new code to Xero
   * `Xero > Payroll > Employees > Select employee > Taxes`
   * Here you can see old tax codes and add new ones.